dieDeMiguel/full-stack-e-commerce/README.md

 This command will start the Next.js development server on `http://localhost:3000`.

-Enjoy your e-commerce journey!\
-\
-\
+## \

-Running the Stripe Module: \
+**Running the Stripe Module:**

-\
-Listen to payment Events: `stripe listen --forward-to localhost:3000/webhooks/stripe `
+### Listen to payment Events: `stripe listen --forward-to localhost:3000/webhooks/stripe`

+###

+### **Demo Purchases**

+For testing purposes, please ensure that the email used for the purchase matches the email of the account registered on Resend.
+If the emails do not match, the purchase will not be successful.

+This is because the application uses the Resend service for email notifications.
+If the emails do not match, Resend will not be able to send the notification, and the purchase will fail.

+Please keep this in mind when testing the application.

 ## **Environment Variables**